 However, the rock on which he stood absorbed the colors associated with the rainbow and transformed itself into a striking opal.

 Aquamarines were believed to be present in the treasure chests of the legendary mermaids.

 Sailors of antiquity wore aquamarines to ensure good luck and a safe voyage across turbulent seas.
-Aquamarines were also associated with victory in battles.
+Aquamarines associated with victory in battles.